KovaaK/SensitivityMatcher/README.md

 Sub-increment accuracy is preserved between rotations.
 This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles (accurate to 16 significant digits).
 In other words, you gets more accurate the more rotations you perform.

 This eliminates the need to trust the accuracy of paywalled calculators, whose number typically come from rough estimates using just one rotation, since they're only able to approximate with integer counts.
-They gets less accurate the more rotations they perform.
+They get more inaccurate the more rotations they perform.

 To measure an unknown sensitivity (such as if you are coming from a game that is not listed), select "Measure any game" and enter your best guess for the unknown values, then: